-The room twisted with a heavy pulse of red and black shadows, the same pulse that was throbbing through Wylie’s body, pushing him forward.
-The powerful rhythm built as Wylie fought against it, the energy spiraling higher, shaking everything he could see until it was impossible to resist.
-“Sssssorry,” he hissed.
-Wylie pushed his tongue between the homeowner’s parted lips, using the pressure of his body to pin the man down as he sought out every drop of blood he could find within the hot cavern.
+The room twisted with a heavy pulse of red and black shadows, the same pulse throbbing through Wylie’s body, pushing him forward.
+The powerful rhythm built as he fought against it, the energy spiraling higher, shaking everything he could see until it was impossible to resist.
+“Sssssorry,” he hissed, knowing he had lost.
+Wylie pushed his tongue between the homeowner’s parted lips, using the pressure of his body to pin his prey down as he sought out every drop of blood he could find within the hot cavern.

-The man’s mouth yielded beneath his, the wheeze of air cut off as Wylie’s saliva and tongue invaded him.
+The man’s mouth yielded beneath his, a wheeze of breath cut off as saliva and tongue invaded him.
 Wylie moaned as fresh blood burst on his tongue, the dark pulse growing triumphant in its prize.
-Wylie’s tongue pried his lips open wider, plunging deeper, relentlessly sucking wet sounds and weak gasps in.
-Beneath the pulse, Wylie felt his hips grinding forward and his prey giving in, responding, growing hard as the homeowner’s body struggled to survive.
+His tongue pried paper dry lips open, plunging deeper, relentlessly sucking wet sounds and weak gasps in.
+Beneath the pulse, Wylie felt his hips grind forward and his prey give in, responding, growing hard even as the homeowner’s body struggled to survive.

 Above it, Wylie observed in a small sliver of sanity, cringing as he rocked harder against the man while stealing deep, ravenous kisses.
 He was kissing an old guy.
 A dying old guy.
 There was no redeeming himself after this.
 The guy was practically a senior citizen, even if he was kinda hot in a brutish, military way.
 Maybe fifties, sixties, not completely decrepit.
 But still, none of this was okay.

-The man whimpered a lost, hungry sound when Wylie’s lips broke away.
-It was only a moment, Wylie struggling with the shadows only to lose and surge froward again, stealing away the man’s air and blood.
+The homeowner whimpered a lost, hungry sound when Wylie’s lips broke away.
+It was only a moment, Wylie struggling with the shadows only to lose and surge forward again, stealing away the man’s air and blood.
 “Thissss isssn’t right…” Wylie got out, his eyes rolling back when his hips jerked forward, seeking more pressure for his aching erection.
 “Sssstop.”

 “W-Wait.”
 A hand grasped his neck, Wylie jolting when the homeowner’s trembling fingers pulled him back.

-“No,” Wylie breathed out the moment he noticed the heavy stream of blood on the side of the man’s face where the gun handle had cracked across his skull.
+“No,” Wylie breathed out shakily.
+There was a heavy stream of blood on the side of the homeowner’s face from where the gun handle had cracked his skull.
 Darkness throbbed all around him, and Wylie’s mouth and tongue were attached to the hot flesh before he could comprehend it.
-He cradled the man’s head tight between the smooth palms of his hands and drew his tongue up the side of his face in rough, thorough stroke, refusing to miss any of the red fluid.
+He cradled the man’s head tight between his smooth palms and drew his tongue up the side of his face in rough, thorough strokes, refusing to miss any of the red fluid.
 Wylie’s fangs scraped skin, and he groaned, shivering at the pleasurable sensation of flesh yielding beneath his teeth and blood flowing on his tongue.

 Damn, it was good.
 Hot, tangy, and toe-curlingly perfect.
 Wylie’s cock pulsed in rhythm to the darkness twisting at the edges of his sight, and he groaned, wishing he could unzip but unwilling to release his prize to do it.
 He was so hard…